 Sam regularly appears on radio and television all over the world including appearing on the UK’s BBC’s Live At The Apollo & Channel 4’s 8 out of 10 Cats Does Countdown, numerous Melbourne International Comedy Festival Gala’s, Network TENs Hughesy We Have A Problem, and filming a comedy special ‘Stop Being Silly’ for Australian streaming service Stan.

-Sam returned to the stage in 2019 with, 26 Things You’re Doing Wrong with San Simmons to critical acclaim a batshit crazy karaoke nightmare that sold out anywhere it dared to go.
+Sam returned to the stage in 2019 with a brand-new show, 26 Things You’re Doing Wrong with Sam Simmons to critical acclaim, a batshit crazy karaoke nightmare that sold out anywhere it dared to go.
+2021 saw a triumphant run at the Sydney Opera House with SAM I AM, followed by a season at Malthouse Theatre and Adelaide Fringe with his show Be A Verb in 2022

 Now hovering between Australia, London and Los Angeles, Sam is a true Australian original.